emmeowzing/IFT_194_labs/README.md

-# IFT_194_labs
+# IFT 194 labs
-Labs I've written in LaTeX for IFT 194 at Arizona State University
+Labs I've written in LaTeX for IFT 194 (introductory Java) at Arizona State University